AlexRoy145/onboarding_docs/LOGISTICS.md

 ## Welcome Photo

-Have a photo ready to use for your profile picture to use for a new hire introduction on our social media pages.
+Have a photo ready to use for your profile picture, and for a new hire introduction on our social media pages.

 ## Daily Standup

-Every workday Monday-Friday we have a daily standup wich begins at 9:00 a.m.
+Every workday Monday-Friday we have a daily standup which begins at 9:00 a.m.
 In the standup each person goes over:

 1. What I did yesterday?
 2. What am I working on today?